jdermont/QtYavalath/README.md

 * it avoid losing moves if possible (move selection as well in rollouts/simulations)
 * it uses winning moves if possible (move selection as well in rollouts/simulations)

 Those simple things greatly enhance the strength.
-More enchancement incoming after GUI complete, i.e. opening books, RAVE, some heuristics for progressive bias, pattern matching.
+More enchancement incoming after GUI complete, i.e. exploration tuning, opening books, RAVE, some heuristics for progressive bias, pattern matching.